 There’s nothing better than crawling into bed at the end of a long day.
 Whether you like to starfish across the bed or curl up into a ball, everyone has a favourite position to doze off in.
-Have you ever wondered what your sleeping position says about you though?
+Have you ever wondered what your sleeping position says about your personality though?

 In 2003, Professor Chris Idzikowski from the UK’s Sleep Assessment and Advisory Service analysed six common sleeping positions.
 He concluded that each position was linked to a particular personality type.

-Log - Those who sleep on their side were found to be easy going people who were social and trusting of strangers.
+Those who sleep on their side were found to be easy-going people who were social and trusting of strangers.

 Although Professor Idzikowski was unable to replicate his findings in further studies, his research did prove to be a successful vehicle for health messages.
 He concluded that the freefall position was good for digestion, and the starfish was likely to lead to snoring.